tibbben/geospatial-visualization/syllabus.md

 > Practical Objectives

 -   Obtain and normalize several raster data layers to same resolution, scale, and projection
--   Obtain at least one data layer from HAZUS
 -   Perform raster math between two raster layers
 -   Visualize and interpret the results from the raster math operation